F5Networks/f5-declarative-onboarding/docs/index.rst

 .. _video:

-You can also see our AS3 overview video:
+You can also see our Declarative Onboarding overview video:

 |vid|